SilasPihl/dotfiles/README.md

 # Installation

-Install using
+Dotfiles used to setup tools for local development environment.
+Additional support integration with DevContainers using [Devpod][<https://devpod.sh/>]

+For local setup use stow to create symlinks as follow:

 ```bash
 stow nvim
 ```

-to create symlinks in your home directory to the symlink targets specified in the `nvim` directory.
+You can stow every folder available in the repo.